AR-777/Product-Launch-Project/README.md

 -	Average user rating across all users was ~3.7
 -	Users with fewer than 2 sessions in the first month were disproportionately represented among 1–2 star ratings, suggesting early churn is linked to dissatisfaction

 ## Recommendations

-1. Upsell Sleep-Focused Users to Pro o	Many base users heavily using Sleep Tracking could benefit from Pro-only coaching features
+1. **Upsell Sleep-Focused Users to Pro**
-2. Target Low-Session Users for Intervention o	Users with ≤1 session in the first week had lower retention — use onboarding reminders or app walkthroughs
-3. Promote in High-Converting States o	States like California, Texas, and New York had the highest sales volumes — double down on regional targeting
-4. Feature-Level Satisfaction Surveys o	To refine product direction, consider capturing satisfaction for individual features like Focus Mode or Coaching
+- Users who enabled Sleep Tracking showed significantly higher engagement (~440 minutes/day vs. ~55), demonstrating the feature's impact on retention.
+   - *Strategy:* Target high-engagement base users with personalized Pro upgrade campaigns highlighting Pro-only features like Mood Analysis and Cognitive Coaching.

+2. **Improve Onboarding for Low-Session Users**
+- Users with fewer than 2 sessions in their first month gave lower ratings (1–2 stars), showing a poor initial experience is tied to dissatisfaction and churn.
+   - *Strategy:* Deploy automated onboarding flows — app walkthroughs, push reminders, and welcome email sequences in the first week.

+3. **Expand Focus in High-Converting States**
+- States like New York, Texas, and Florida outperformed others in total sales.
+   - *Strategy:* Increase paid media and local partnerships in those regions.

+4. **Capture Feature-Level Satisfaction**
+- Current feedback is collected at the overall product level, but user sentiment may vary widely by feature.
+Capturing insights per feature will help identify which tools drive the most value and which need refinement.
+   - *Strategy:* Add short in-app micro-surveys tied to individual features to guide development priorities.